 Storing cooked hamburgers: Wrap cooled burgers with plastic wrap and place in a resealable storage bag or freezer bag.
 Keep in the fridge for up to 3-4 days or in the freezer for 3-4 months.
 Reheat in the microwave.

 Meat Thermometer – For best results, I recommend using a meat thermometer to tell when your patties are cooked.
 This lets you check the temp instead of having to cut them open to check the color.
 The internal temp for burgers and other ground beef recipes is 165 degree F.

-Press Down the Center – Making an indent in the burgers helps prevent them from shrinking and keeps their flat shape.
+Press Down the Center – Making an indent in the burgers prior to cooking helps prevent them from shrinking and keeps their flat shape.
 The indent also collects the juices and allows them to soak back into the burger before serving.

 In a medium bowl, mix together the ground beef, seasoned salt and worchestire sauce.